Aim for It

 (Before Class, 20 Min.)

 - This lesson explores how kinetic energy relates to speed and mass.
-Your students will perform an experiment that focuses on measuring the distance traveled over time, using wheel rotation as input.
-Using a graph showing rotations of a wheel over time, they'll trace a graph showing the distance traveled over time, and then try to graph the speed over time.
-Finally, they'll use the maximum speed value to calculate the kinetic energy using the formula: Ek = 1/2mv2
+Your pupils will perform an experiment focusing on measuring the distance that has been travelled over time.
+They will use wheel rotation as input.
+Using a graph that shows a wheel’s rotations over time, they will trace a graph showing the distance that has been travelled over a period of time, and then graph the speed over time.
+Finally, they will use the maximum speed value to calculate the kinetic energy using this formula: Ek = ½mv2 m = 305 g

-- Use various materials to engage your students on the topic of metabolic energy.
+- Use various materials to engage your pupils on the topic of kinetic energy.

 Ignite a Discussion

 Start a discussion by asking questions related to the lesson.
 Here are a few suggestions:

 - What does the graph showing the distance that was travelled over time look like?

 - What does the graph showing the speed over time look like?

 - What does the graph showing the kinetic energy over time look like?